eldooriomar/PHBS_MLF_2018/README.md

 Kfold best mean accuracy of 71.37% (standard deviation 2.77%) for n_neighbors=5.

-*  Ordered Logistic Regression (in case of meeting an assumption of proportional odds) or Multinominal Logistic Regression Analysis of the impact of statistically important independent variables:
+*  Ordered Logistic Regression

+Analysis of the impact of statistically important independent variables:
-   *  With PCA

-The mean accuracy is equal to 53.12% (standard deviation 2.32%)
+   *  With PCA: The mean accuracy is equal to 53.12% (standard deviation 2.32%)

-   *  Without PCA

-The mean accuracy is equal to 53.54% (standard deviation 2.67%)
+   *  Without PCA: The mean accuracy is equal to 53.54% (standard deviation 2.67%)

 ![logistic regression](https://user-images.githubusercontent.com/43052624/48114206-1ed5c580-e299-11e8-80b8-1e1cc922a2a0.png)

-**Conclusion**:
+**CONCLUSION**:

 ![summary](https://user-images.githubusercontent.com/43052624/48114312-8724a700-e299-11e8-86e6-2bc53ce08bbf.png)